zoharperetz/maven-hello-world/readme.md

 # How to Use

     Create a new branch in your GitHub repository
-    Copy the code from this README file into the main.yml file in the .github/workflows folder in your repository Replace the values for the Docker repository name and Docker image name with your own Commit the changes and push the branch to GitHub Open a pull request to merge the branch into the master branch
+    Copy the code from this maven.yml into the main.yml file in the .github/workflows folder in your repository Replace the values for the Docker repository name and Docker image name with your own Commit the changes and push the branch to GitHub Open a pull request to merge the branch into the master branch